Craig Lindfield: International career

 Lindfield received England U19 international recognition when he was called up and then selected for the international friendly against the Netherlands on 5 September 2006 held at the Bescot Stadium, Walsall.
 He also represented his country in the friendly international tournament held in Austria in October 2006, scoring two goals against Austria in a 3–3 draw on 9 October 2006.

 Personal life

 He has a first class degree in Sports Journalism and as part of his journalism course he wrote columns for the Lancashire Telegraph and the Daily Mail.
 The degree was from Staffordshire University and was studied via distance-learning.
-Following on from completion of this degree he studied for a second degree in Quantity Surveying at Liverpool John Moores University.
+Following on from completion of this degree he studied for a second degree in Quantity Surveying at Liverpool John Moores University and now works in this field.